GENI-NSF/geni-ch/INSTALL-centos.md

 sudo reboot
 ```

-Note: this file (install_postgresql.sh) is not currently included in the install.
-It needs to be copied out-of-band for now.

 To install PostgreSQL on the same host as the GENI Clearinghouse,
 see `/usr/share/geni-chapi/templates/install_postgresql.sh`.
 You should copy
 that file and edit the parameters near the top to change passwords to